wagjo/borneo/README.md

 ### Basic traversal

-Assuming we do not have any of previous references to nodes.
+Assuming I do not have any of previous references to nodes.

-Get me all human nodes
+Get me all human nodes:

     (let [humans (neo/walk (neo/root) :humans)]
       (neo/traverse humans :human))